awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 **KMS \(default\)**
 API value: `AWS_KMS`
 AWS KMS creates and manages the key material for the CMK in its own key store\.
 This is the default and the recommended value for most CMKs\.
-For help creating keys with key material from AWS KMS, see [Creating Keys](create-keys.md)\.
+For help creating keys with key material from AWS KMS, see [Creating keys](create-keys.md)\.

 **External**
 API value: `EXTERNAL`
 The CMK has [imported key material](importing-keys.md)\.
 When you create a CMK with an `External` key material origin, the CMK has no key material\.
 Later, you can import key material into the CMK\.
 When you use imported key material, you need to secure and manage that key material outside of AWS KMS, including replacing the key material if it expires\.
-For details, see [About Imported Key Material](importing-keys.md#importing-keys-considerations)\.
+For details, see [About imported key material](importing-keys.md#importing-keys-considerations)\.
 For help creating a CMK for imported key material, see [](importing-keys-create-cmk.md)\.

 **Custom key store \(CloudHSM\)**
 API value: `AWS_CLOUDHSM`
 AWS KMS created the key material for the CMK in your [custom key store](custom-key-store-overview.md)\.
-For help creating a CMK in a custom key store, see [Creating CMKs in a Custom Key Store](create-cmk-keystore.md)
+For help creating a CMK in a custom key store, see [Creating CMKs in a custom key store](create-cmk-keystore.md)

-## Key Spec<a name="key-spec"></a>
+## Key spec<a name="key-spec"></a>

 *Key spec* is a CMK property that represents cryptographic configuration of the CMK\.
 The key spec determines whether the CMK is symmetric or asymmetric, the type of key material in the CMK, and the encryption algorithms or signing algorithms you can use with the CMK\.

 Typically, the key spec that you choose for your CMK is based on your use case and regulatory requirements\.
 You choose the key spec when you [create the CMK](create-keys.md), and you cannot change it\.
 If you've chosen the wrong key spec, [delete the CMK](deleting-keys.md), and create a new one\.

-For a list of key specs and help with choosing a key spec, see [Selecting the Key Spec](symm-asymm-choose.md#symm-asymm-choose-key-spec)\.
+For a list of key specs and help with choosing a key spec, see [Selecting the key spec](symm-asymm-choose.md#symm-asymm-choose-key-spec)\.
 To find the key spec of a CMK, use the [DescribeKey](url-kms-api;API_DescribeKey.html) operation, or see the **Cryptographic configuration** section of the detail page for a CMK in the AWS KMS console\.
 For help, see [Viewing Keys](viewing-keys.md)\.

 **Note**
 In AWS KMS API operations, the key spec for CMKs is known as the `CustomerMasterKeySpec`\.
 This distinguishes it from the key spec for data keys \(`KeySpec`\) and data key pairs \(`KeyPairSpec`\), and the key spec used when wrapping key material for import \(`WrappingKeySpec`\)\.
 Each key spec type has different values\.

 To limit the key specs that principals can use when creating CMKs, use the [kms:CustomerMasterKeySpec](policy-conditions.md#conditions-kms-customer-master-key-spec) condition key\.
 You can also use the `kms:CustomerMasterKeySpec` condition key to allow principals to call AWS KMS operations for a CMK based on its key spec\.
 For example, you can deny permission to schedule deletion of CMK with an `RSA_4096` key spec\.

-## Key Usage<a name="key-usage"></a>
+## Key usage<a name="key-usage"></a>

 *Key usage* is a CMK property that determines whether a CMK is used for encryption and decryption \-or\- signing and verification\.
 You cannot choose both\.
 Using a CMK for more than one type of operations makes the product of both operations more vulnerable to attack\.

 The key usage for symmetric CMKs is always encryption and decryption\.
 The key usage for elliptic curve \(ECC\) CMKs is always signing and verification\.
 You only need to choose a key usage for RSA CMKs\.
 You choose the key usage when you [create the CMK](create-keys.md), and you cannot change it\.
 If you've chosen the wrong key usage, [delete the CMK](deleting-keys.md), and create a new one\.

-For choosing the key usage, see [Selecting the Key Usage](symm-asymm-choose.md#symm-asymm-choose-key-usage)\.
+For choosing the key usage, see [Selecting the key usage](symm-asymm-choose.md#symm-asymm-choose-key-usage)\.
 To find the key usage of a CMK, use the [DescribeKey](url-kms-api;API_DescribeKey.html) operation, or see the **Cryptographic configuration** section of the detail page for a CMK in the AWS KMS console\.
 For help, see [Viewing Keys](viewing-keys.md)\.

 To allow principals to create CMKs only for signing and verification or only for encryption and decryption, use the [kms:CustomerMasterKeyUsage](policy-conditions.md#conditions-kms-customer-master-key-usage) condition key\.
 You can also use the `kms:CustomerMasterKeyUsage` condition key to allow principals to call API operations for a CMK based on its key usage\.
 For example, you can allow permission to disable a CMK only if its key usage is SIGN\_VERIFY\.

-## Envelope Encryption<a name="enveloping"></a>
+## Envelope encryption<a name="enveloping"></a>

 When you encrypt your data, your data is protected, but you have to protect your encryption key\.
 One strategy is to encrypt it\. *Envelope encryption* is the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key\.